Facyla/esope/mod/recaptcha/README.md

 	elgg_register_plugin_hook_handler("action", 'pluginname/formname', 'recaptcha_verify_hook');

+## Troubleshooting
+If reCaptcha is not displayed, there may be several causes:
+* Users may have disabled JavaScript: it is required for reCaptcha to work
+* If accessed from China, google.com is blocked: use plugin setting option to update the script source URL and set it to www.recaptcha.net

 ## Developpers tips
 Developpers can also use an alternate method to allow the use of several public/secret keys, or get the keys from other plugins: